wonsunahn/CS1632_CICD_JUnit/README.md

 to complete a task, please mark "No".
 For the tasks that you said "No", I expect you to explain the issue that prevented you from fulfilling the task on the reflections questions at the end of Part 1 and Part 2.

-# Groupwork Plan

-I expect each group member to experience CI/CD pipelines.
-I created individual repositories for each of you, so please work on your own repositories to implement the pipelines.